philschanely/course-web1/src/pages/activities/course-project.md

 * It will contain a single “images” folder placed directly in the “site” folder containing any images used in the site.
 These may be further organized in subfolders as needed.
 Each must be prepared in the most appropriate file format.
 * All final design assets will be prepared in Fireworks (or other software as approved by the instructor) and organized in a separate “artwork” folder.

 In the first 5 lessons of the course we'll build an HTML-only but fully functional prototype of the site.
-In the last five lessons we'll design our site using Sketch and then build out the styles and layout using CSS.
+In the last five lessons we'll design our site using Figma and then build out the styles and layout using CSS.

 Watch this video that introduces the project wireframes and the sample site: